 When it comes to luggage, we recommend getting a backpack.

 Yet, not any backpack.
 A bulky, heavy backpack is not recommended.
-For traveling light, a backpack must accomplish certain criteria, such as lightness and functional.
-The chic-factor may also be something to take into account.
+For traveling light, a backpack must have certain criteria, such as lightness and functionality.
+The chic factor may also be something to take into account.

 Here are our top recommended luggage – including Matt’s own #1 choice: Lowe Alpine Carry-On 40l